Arthur Erickson

 Arthur Charles Erickson (June 14, 1924 – May 20, 2009) was a Canadian architect and urban planner.
-He studied at the University of British Columbia and, in 1950, received his B.Arch.
-(Honours) from McGill University.
-He is known as Canada's most influential architect and was the only Canadian architect to win the American Institute of Architects AIA Gold Medal (in 1986, for the Embassy of Canada, Washington, D.C.).
+He is known as one of Canada's most influential architects and was the only Canadian architect to win the American Institute of Architects AIA Gold Medal.
 When told of Erickson's award, Philip Johnson said, "Arthur Erickson is by far the greatest architect in Canada, and he may be the greatest on this continent."

 Early life and education

-Erickson was born in Vancouver, British Columbia, on June 14, 1924.
-The son of Oscar Erickson and Myrtle Chatterson, he had an early interest, and talent for, painting and horticulture.
-As had his father, Erickson served in the Canadian Army, enlisting with the Canadian Army Intelligence Corps during World War II and serving in India, British Ceylon, and Malaysia.

-Erickson's original intention was to go into the Diplomatic corps; he changed his mind when he saw the work of Frank Lloyd Wright.
-He studied at the University of British Columbia, followed by the McGill University School of Architecture.
-After graduating from McGill in 1950, Erickson was granted a travel scholarship and traveled around the Mediterranean, studying climate and style in their relationship to architecture.
-He spent ten years teaching at the University of Oregon and the University of British Columbia, during which time he designed some of British Columbia's most important houses – Canadian Homes Magazine called his 1959 Filberg House "Canada's most fabulous house".
-Erickson spent a few years at Thompson Berwick and Pratt and Partners then, in 1962, founded Erickson/Massey Architects with Geoffrey Massey.
+Erickson was born in Vancouver, British Columbia, on June 14, 1924, one of two children of Oscar Erickson and Myrtle Chatterson.
+As a boy, he began painting; at 16, his paintings received public recognition, and he considered becoming an artist.
+During World War II he served in the Army University Corps, in India and Malaya.
+He then intended to go into the Diplomatic corps; he changed his mind when he saw an image of Frank Lloyd Wright's desert house, Taliesin West.
+He studied at the University of British Columbia, and the McGill University School of Architecture.
+While at McGill, he went to see Wright, who invited him to spend a year studying at Taliesen.
+But Erickson won a travelling scholarship, awarded to the best graduating student; after graduating in 1950, he spent three years in the Middle East, Scandinavia and Europe—particularly Italy.
+His first job was in London, as assistant to Sigmund Freud's son, the architect Ernst L. Freud.
+He then spent ten years teaching at the University of Oregon and the University of British Columbia (UBC), during which time he designed some of British Columbia's most important houses–Canadian Homes Magazine called his 1959 Filberg House "Canada's most fabulous house".
+In 1962, after a few years at various Vancouver firms, he joined with Geoffrey Massey to found Erickson/Massey Architects.
 In 1963, Erickson and Massey submitted the winning design for Simon Fraser University.